duncanmacintyre/spacetime/README.md

 Vibecoded with ChatGPT using GPT-5.

-A lightweight, object-oriented wrapper around SymPy for common GR computations in coordinates: metrics, Christoffel symbols, Ricci tensor, and Ricci scalar.
+`spacetime` is a lightweight, object-oriented wrapper around SymPy for common GR computations in coordinates—metrics, Christoffel symbols, Ricci tensor, and Ricci scalar.
+It also has a few higher-level utilities for coordinate changes and generating PDFs that show components of the Christoffel symbols, Ricci tensor, and Ricci scalar.

-## Install / Use
+## Quick start

 ```python
 import sympy as sp